-The Associate Dean for Administration is responsible for the safety and security of the college campus.
+The vice dean for finance and administration is responsible for the safety and security of the college campus.
 This individual works closely with Barnes-Jewish Hospital Department of Public Safety who is responsible for the security and safety of the medical center.
 Public Safety informs all medical center departments of any significant emergency in or around the medical center and provides specific directions as necessary.
 The college will alert Public Safety of any emergency situation on college campus and will ask for specific support from that department.
 Public Safety will provide the necessary trained officers and/or communicate with the Metropolitan St. Louis Police Department.

-If the Associate Dean for Administration is unable to address the emergency situation, then one of the following will be the responsible party for the college:
+If the vice dean for finance and administration is unable to address the emergency situation, then one of the following will be the responsible party for the college:

 - Dean of College